 A partnership between NISOD, Diverse: Issues in Higher Education, and Do Good Work Educational Consulting fostered Promising Places to Work in Community Colleges, which identifies and celebrates promising practices at community and technical colleges in recruiting, retaining, and developing diverse faculty, staff, and students.
 Learn about the annual survey, as well as the promising practices observed among this year’s Promising Places to Work in Community Colleges.

-Royel Johnson, Assistant Professor, Education (Higher Education), Penn State University; Terrell Strayhorn, Principal Investigator, Do Good Work Educational Consulting LLC
+Royel Johnson, Assistant Professor, Education (Higher Education), Penn State University; Terrell Strayhorn, Professor, Walden University and Founding CEO, Do Good Work Educational Consulting LLC

 Student Communication in a Guided Pathways Model: Virtual Solutions to Student Questions

 As Austin Community College embarked on its guided pathways initiative, we recognized the need for consolidated and streamlined student services through innovative methods.
 We set a goal of providing real-time student support through our Student Services Help Desk, which reduced the need for students to visit multiple campuses or departments.
 The Help Desk uses multiple methods of communication—phone, live chat, and email—and has been integral in introducing and initiating video advising.
 The Help Desk monitors student service metrics and leads the way with data-based decision making.
 The Help Desk handled more than 270,000 student calls, emails, and live chats during the 2017 academic year, providing a solution for integrated and efficient student support.